neburtron/Lord-Game/README.md

 Save_Template
 Empty folder that's gonna be copied into saves by main.py when I handle save file stuff.

+Commands folder
+folder full of python scripts containing list of functions different instances of LLM can call.
+Originally made for Find_Commands.py, as it uses a list of these functions to only call commands that exist.

 ## Now, soon, and later